duyet/adminjs-dev/docs-src/tutorials/06-custom-dashboard.md

 module.exports = DashboardPage
 ```

-In the example above we are adding just one simple widget which will have width of 3 columns (in 12 columns grid).
+In the example above, we are adding a one simple widget, which will have width of 3 columns (in 12 columns grid).

 ### Available widgets methods

-To see all available widgets - visit the {@link PageBuilder} class documentation
+To see all available widgets - visit the {@link PageBuilder} class documentation.